Luchakali

-Luchakali (English: Hide and seek) is an Odia drama and thriller film released on 30 March 2012. it features Babushaan, Shriya Jha, Samaresh Routray and Ajit Das in key roles with original music by Anbu Selvam.
-It is partially inspired by Hollywood thriller Sleeping with the Enemy.
+Luchakali (English: Hide and seek) is an Odia drama and thriller film released on 30 March 2012.
+It features Babushaan, Shriya Jha, Samaresh Routray and Ajit Das in key roles with original music by Anbu Selvam.
+It is a remake of the 1996 Bengali film Bhoy.

 Synopsis

 Tanmay Mohanty (Babushan) is a sculpturist and deadly love with Monalisa Das (Sherya Jha).
 Tanmay is an orphan and Monalisa takes care of everything in the life of Tanmay.
 Oneday Monalisa's father become blind in an accident.
 To manage the poor financial condition of the family, Monalisa's step-mother agrees to the marriage proposal by one Kalidas Patnaik (Samaresh Routray) with Monalisa with a consideration of heavy amount offered by Kalidas.
 Kalidas ia poet and has obsessive-compulsive personality disorder symptoms.
 After Kalidas's marriage with Monalisa, he tries to torture her a lot.
 While they are traveling in a boat, Monalisa escapes by jumping into water.

 Kalidas tries to search Monalisa everywhere but can't find her. in the meanwhile Tanmay rescue Monalisa from water and keeps her in a secret place.
 Meanwhile, he tries to take revenge upon Kalidas.
 When Kalidas with the help of Police Inspector Mohan (Bijay Mohanty) traces their whereabouts, Tanmay and Monalisa escapes from the scene.
 At last when Kalidas tries to kill Monalisa, Tanmay reaches the scene, saves Monalisa by killing Kalidas.